-Update: These offers for The Business Platinum® Card from American Express, the Amex EveryDay® Credit Card, The Business Gold Rewards Card from American Express and the Citi Prestige® Card have expired.
+Update: These offers for The Business Platinum® Card from American Express, the Amex EveryDay® Credit Card and the Citi Prestige® Card have expired.
 Learn more about the current offers here.

 In general my strategy with points is to “earn and burn.”
 My goal is always to earn miles as quickly as possible and to redeem them as quickly as possible.
 However, this doesn’t mean that I take the approach that they’re “free,” and that I should redeem them sub-optimally.
 Quite to the contrary, I give a value to each mileage currency, and then with each trip decide whether I’m better off redeeming points or paying cash (see here for my thought process when it comes to this).